dqops/dqo/docs/reference/yaml/monitoring/table-daily-monitoring-checks.md

 ___

-## TableDailyMonitoringCheckCategoriesSpec
+## TableCustomSqlDailyMonitoringChecksSpec
-Container of table level daily monitoring.
-Contains categories of daily monitoring.
+Container of built-in preconfigured data quality checks on a table level that are using custom SQL expressions (conditions).